geopm/geopm/service/docs/source/runtime.rst

              and power_governor agents will not function properly until this is cleared.

-Please enable RAPL in your BIOS and if such an option doesn't exist please contact your BIOS vendor to obtain a RAPL supported BIOS.
+Please enable RAPL in your BIOS, and if such an option doesn't exist please contact your BIOS vendor to obtain a BIOS that supports RAPL.

 For additional information, please contact the GEOPM team.

 Linux Power Management
 ^^^^^^^^^^^^^^^^^^^^^^
 Note that other Linux mechanisms for power management can interfere with GEOPM, and these must be disabled.
 We suggest disabling the intel_pstate kernel driver by modifying the kernel command line